Bayesian estimation of nonlinear Hawkes process: Abstract

 \section{Abstract}

-Multivariate point processes are widely applied to model event-type data such as natural disasters, online message exchanges, financial transactions or neuronal spike trains.
-One very popular point process model in which the probability of occurrences of new events depend on the past of the process is the Hawkes process.
-In this work we consider the nonlinear Hawkes process, which notably models \emph{excitation} and \emph{inhibition} phenomena between dimensions of the process.
-In a nonparametric Bayesian estimation framework, we obtain concentration rates of the posterior distribution on the parameters, under mild assumptions on the prior distribution and the model.
+Multivariate point processes (MPPs) are widely applied to model the occurrences of events, e.g., natural disasters, online message exchanges, financial transactions or neuronal spike trains.
+In the Hawkes process model, the probability of occurrences of future events depend on the past of the process.
+This model is particularly popular for modelling interactive phenomena such as disease expansion.
+In this work we consider the nonlinear multivariate Hawkes model, which allows to account for \emph{excitation} and \emph{inhibition} between interacting entities.
+We provide theoretical guarantees for applying nonparametric Bayesian estimation methods in this context.
+In particular, we obtain concentration rates of the posterior distribution on the parameters, under mild assumptions on the prior distribution and the model.
 These results also lead to convergence rates of Bayesian estimators.
-Another object of interest in event-data modelling is to recover the \textit{graph of interaction} - or Granger connectivity graph - of the phenomenon.
-We provide consistency guarantees on Bayesian methods for estimating this quantity; in particular, we prove that the posterior distribution is consistent on the graph adjacency matrix of the process, as well as a Bayesian estimator based on an adequate loss function.\\
+Another object of interest in event-data modelling is to infer the \textit{graph of interaction} - or Granger causal graph.
+In this case, we provide consistency guarantees; in particular, we prove that the posterior distribution is consistent on the graph adjacency matrix of the process, as well as a Bayesian estimator based on an adequate loss function.\